Skip to main content Link Search Menu Expand Document (external link)

 Power BI Create a Calendar table automatically

-In our models, the best way to deals with dates and DAX intelligence functions is to use a Calendar Table (Dimension).
+In our Power BI datasets, the best way to deals with dates and DAX intelligence functions is to use a Calendar Table.
+This table should be link to your Fact table.
 Good news, this table can be created in 2 clicks with Power Query (Transform Data) in Power BI!

-Go transform data and right click on Queries to create a new Blank Query
+Go to transform data and right click on Queries to create a new Blank Query

 let CreateDateTable = (StartDate as date, EndDate as date, optional Culture as nullable text) as table =>